jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 - **octave**{:#octave}: The [interval](#interval) between one [pitch](#pitch) and another with double its frequency.
 Notes separated by octaves have the same [note name](#note-name) and [pitch class](#pitch-class).
-The octave relationship is a natural phenomenon that has been referred to as the "basic miracle of music," the use of which is "common in most musical systems.", [says Wikipedia](https://en.m.wikipedia.org/w/index.php?title=Octave&oldid=1093806072).
+The octave relationship is a natural phenomenon that has been referred to as the "basic miracle of music," the use of which is "common in most musical systems", [says Wikipedia](https://en.m.wikipedia.org/w/index.php?title=Octave&oldid=1093806072).

-- **overtone series**{:#overtone-series}: Aka "harmonic series".
+- **overtone series**{:#overtone-series}: aka "harmonic series".
-A tone sung or played at a particular pitch consists of sound waves oscillating at a particular frequency (its fundamental pitch), but it also includes overtones or harmonics (aka partials) oscillating at integral multiples of the fundamental.
+A tone sung or played at a particular pitch consists of sound waves oscillating at a particular frequency (its fundamental pitch), and it also includes overtones or harmonics (aka partials) oscillating at integral multiples of the fundamental.
 The overtone series is the sequence of these overtones, expressed as intervals from the fundamental.
 The first five overtones in the series are: octave, perfect fifth, octave, major third, perfect fifth.